MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Required Low Level API
 ----------------------

-Some four low-level APIs are required to connect the display engine on the LCD driver.
+Some four low-level APIs are required to connect the display engine on the display driver.
 The functions are listed in ``LLUI_DISPLAY_impl.h``.

 * ``LLUI_DISPLAY_IMPL_initialize`` : The initialization function is called when MicroEJ application is calling ``MicroUI.start()``.
-Before this call, the LCD is useless and no need to be initialized.
-This function consists to initialize the LCD driver and to fill the given structure ``LLUI_DISPLAY_SInitData``.
-This structure has to contain pointers on two binary semaphores (see after), the back buffer address (see :ref:`section_display_modes`), the LCD *virtual* size in pixels and optionaly the LCD *physical* size in pixels.
+Before this call, the display is useless and no need to be initialized.
+This function consists to initialize the display driver and to fill the given structure ``LLUI_DISPLAY_SInitData``.
+This structure has to contain pointers on two binary semaphores (see after), the back buffer address (see :ref:`section_display_modes`), the display *virtual* size in pixels and optionaly the display *physical* size in pixels.
-  The LCD *virtual* size is the size of the area where the drawings are visible.
-The LCD *physical* size is the required memory size where the area is located.
-Theoretical memory size is: ``lcd_width * lcd_height * bpp / 8``.
+  The display *virtual* size is the size of the area where the drawings are visible.
+The display *physical* size is the required memory size where the area is located.
+Theoretical memory size is: ``display_width * display_height * bpp / 8``.
 On some devices the memory width (in pixels) is higher than virtual width.
 In this way, the graphics buffer memory size is: ``memory_width * memory_height * bpp / 8``.

 * ``LLUI_DISPLAY_IMPL_binarySemaphoreTake`` and ``LLUI_DISPLAY_IMPL_binarySemaphoreGive``: The display engine requires two binary semaphores to synchronize its internal states.
 The binary semaphores must be configured in a state such that the semaphore must first be *given* before it can be *taken*.
 Two distincts functions have to be implemented to *take* and *give* a binary semaphore.